-☐ RENEWAL ☐ NEW MEMBERSHIP ☐ I am a member of other camera club(s): MEMBERSHIP RATES ☐ Individual: \$45 L My membership contact into remains the same (if renewal) ☐ Student: \$35 NAME ☐ I am a member of Photographic Society of America ☐ Family: \$65 ☐ Optional contribution to Commemorative Fund: \$ New members / updated current members: NAME ☐ I am willing to serve on a committee☐ Field trips☐ Competitions☐ Competition☐ Compe Total: \$ ☐ Membersnip Dues cover the club year from September through May.
-Dues must be paid no later than the 2 nd SPOUSE /PARTNER or STUDENT NAME ☐ I am willing to lead a field trip☐ I am interested in presenting a talk on: SSCC competition.
-After January 31, only for new members dues for the remainder of the club year STREET and families are \$55.
+☐ RENEWAL ☐ NEW MEMBERSHIP \Box I am a member of other camera club(s): MEMBERSHIP RATES Individual: \$45 INY membership contact into remains the same (if renewal) ☐ Student: \$35 NAME ☐ I am a member of Photographic Society of America ☐ Family: \$65 ☐ Optional contribution to Commemorative Fund: \$ New members / updated current members: ☐ I am willing to serve on a committee☐ Field trips☐ Competitions Total: \$ ☐ Membership ☐ Refreshments Dues cover the club year from September through May Dues must be paid no later than the" SPOUSE /PARTNER or STUDENT NAME ☐ I am willing to lead a field trip☐ I am interested in presenting a talk on: Thursday in Septembeand before entering any SSCC competition.
+After January 3tpaly for new membersdues for the remainder of the club year STREET I current the following club field tring. are \$55, dues for spouses and students are \$50, and families are \$55.
 We welcome your additional contribution to the SSCC Commemorative Fund.
-CITY i suggest the following club held trips.
-MAKE CHECKS PAYABLE TO: Silver Spring Camera Club Please bring this completed form with your check before the September competition or mail to: STATEZIP I would like to have the following additional training or coaching and / or club programs: Silver Spring Camera Club c/o Bruce Schaefer, Treasurer PO Box 2375 Silver Spring, MD 20915-2375 MOBILE or WORK TEL.
-EMAIL participating in any SSCC activity or event.
+CITY ישבפבטר נווב וסווסייוון ביותט ווכות נווףט.
+MAKE CHECKS PAYABLE TO: Silver Spring Camera Club Please bring this completed form with your check before the September competition or mail to: STATEZIP Silver Spring Camera Club TEL.
+HOME I would like to have the following additional training or coaching and / or club programs: c/o Bruce Schaefer, Treasurer PO Box 2375 Silver Spring, MD 20915-2375 MOBILE or WORK TEL. and collectively, blameless for any injury that may occur to me or my guests or my property while EMAIL participating in any SSCC activity or event.
 Applicant's signature Date of application